Welcome to the Pickleball Paddles Plus Paddle Selection Guide

-A few things to consider when selecting the proper Pickleball paddle weight are: Age, Strength, Paddle Head Speed.
+A few things to consider when selecting the proper Pickleball paddle weight are: age, strength, and paddle head speed.

 Older players tend to prefer a heavier paddle.
 Seems backwards... but it's not.
 This takes into consideration paddle head speed.
 A heavier paddle will allow you to use the paddles weight when returning the ball.
 A heavier paddle doesn't require a harder swing... a lighter paddle will require a faster and harder swing to return the ball.

 Take this into consideration with placement.
-It's harder to "place the ball" if your concentrating on hitting the ball harder to get it over the net or keep it in play.
+It's harder to "place the ball" if you're concentrating on hitting the ball harder to get it over the net or keep it in play.

 Paddle Head Speed: